 - Community Advice

 The National Academy for Social Prescribing (NASP) previously funded 37 Thriving Community partnership programmes across England through joint investment from the Arts Council England, Historic England, Natural England, NHS England and NHS Improvement, Sport England, the Money & Pensions Service and NHS Charities Together.
-The independent evaluation of this funding pilot will reach completion in July 2022 and be published shortly thereafter.
+The independent evaluation of the Thriving Communities Project was published in September.
+You can read the full report here.